Lake Grassmere: Economics

 A large range of salts with slightly different chemical compositions, grain sizes and shapes are produced at Lake Grassmere.
 All table salt produced in New Zealand is solar salt, and both iodised and non-iodised table salt are available.

 Iodised salt contains added iodine (to prevent goitre) and silicon dioxide (to make the salt run).
 Specialty salts, including flaky salt, are also produced at Lake Grassmere.

 Animal health products such as salt licks for farm animals are produced at Grassmere and Mt Maunganui.

 At the end of summer Grassmere's gleaming white salt piles are easily seen from State Highway 1.
 This seasonal landmark forms a vivid contrast to the burnt brown of the Marlborough hills.

 Seismic activity

-A fault running underneath Lake Grassmere triggered a magnitude 6.6 earthquake on Friday, August 16, 2013 at 2:31:05 pm.
-The quake was 8 km deep and was strike-slip fault similar to the 2013 Seddon earthquake on July 21, thus considered a doublet earthquake.
+A fault running underneath Lake Grassmere triggered a magnitude 6.6 earthquake on 16 August 2013.
+The quake was 8 km deep and was strike-slip fault similar to the 2013 Seddon earthquake on 21 July, thus considered a doublet earthquake.